 - Today, A Backpack Journalist provides curriculum for the student and staff and presented in workshops includes: Narrative writing, Journalistic writing, Photojournalism, Songwriting, Broadcast Journalism, Cowboy Poetry, Little Backpackers and Digital Storytelling/Film making and 36 instructors and trained interns to help military youth find their voice.
 Building resilience through creative expression.

-- Currently, Dennis runs and Volunteers at the COVER THE ASSIGNMENT – News Literacy program for A Backpack Journalist which provides a “real life experience” for the military youth.
-It is the “news gathering” part of A Backpack Journalist!
+- Currently, Dennis runs and volunteers at the COVER THE ASSIGNMENT – News Literacy program for A Backpack Journalist which provides a “real life experience” for the military youth.
+It is the “news gathering” part of Team Backpack Journalist.

 Program Manager: Linda Dennis